ddbj/www/_ddbj/sequence-e.md

 Even if your sequence is identical to previously reported sequence(s), on the condition that the sequence is independently determined, you can submit it as a "new" one.
 See also [Representative submissions of identical sequences for variation studies](/ddbj/representative-sequence-e.html).

-DDBJ also accepts an entry that is obtained by assembling primary entries publicized from DDBJ/ENA/GenBank of INSDC and/or is added annotation(s) by experimental or inferential method by submitter as [TPA (third party data)](ddbj/tpa-e.html).
+DDBJ also accepts an entry that is obtained by assembling primary entries publicized from INSDC and/or is added annotation(s) by experimental or inferential method by submitter as [TPA (third party data)](ddbj/tpa-e.html).

 ## Not acceptable sequences  {#not_acceptable}